sorate/Lab-notbook-ECE445/notebooks/javier/README.md

 Pratheek and I went to the lab to start soldering and testing the PCB.
 We started with the power subsystem to verify the desired voltages.

+The schottky diode we ordered to prevent the reverse voltage did not have the same footprint as the one we have in the PCB so we started testing making a short but being carefull with the battery polarity.

 First, we soldered all the the power subsystem and when we provided power to the PCB, the regulators got hot and we may have burned them.
-We checked again that the connections were good and that the components were well soldered.
+We checked again using the multimeter that the connections were good and that the components were well soldered.
 But we could not find the problem.

 ## 4/07/2022
 After some troubleshooting we resolved some of the problems with the connections to the battery and the connections to the switch.